tfabris/BlueGigaEmpeg/README.md

 unconnected Bluetooth module.
 I was worried that this might drain my car's battery.

-If this happens to you, then I recommend connecting power to the empeg like this instead:
+If that problem happens to you, then I recommend connecting power from the car to the empeg like this instead:

-- Yellow "memory" wire on empeg: Connect to car power 12v accessory power.
+- Orange "ignition" wire from empeg: Connect to that same 12v accessory power.
-- Orange "ignition" wire on empeg: Connect to that same 12v accessory power.
+- Yellow "memory" wire from empeg: Connect to car power 12v accessory power.
-- Do not connect your car's constant 12v power to any part of the empeg.
+- Do *not* connect your car's constant 12v power to any part of the empeg.
 - White "lights on" wire on empeg: Connect to car dash illumination power.
-- Connect ground to ground of course.
+- Connect ground to ground, of course.
 - Tuner module and serial plug connectors go to the BlueGigaEmpeg module.

 That should be all you need.
 No audio or amplifier connections because the